 Screen time before bed

 Use of tablets, phones, and television should be limited or even eliminated before bedtime.
-If you are going to allow your toddler to view screens before she heads off to sleep, aim to power down all gadgets and TVs one to two hours before lights out.
+If you are going to allow your toddler to view screens before they heads off to sleep, aim to power down all gadgets and TVs one to two hours before lights out.
 You can even make it a game and have him “tuck the screen in,” when it’s time to wind down.

 Screen time when out and about

 Enforcing screen time rules when your child is with grandparents, other family, or friends, can be difficult.
-But if she is going to be spending a significant amount of time at other houses, then it’s a good idea to have a conversation with those adults about your preferences.
+But if they are going to be spending a significant amount of time at other houses, then it’s a good idea to have a conversation with those adults about your preferences.
 Start by letting them know you follow the one-hour of screen time per day rule.
 If Baby’s coming home and talking about being on electronics most of the time, you may need to have another conversation about alternative activities or consider reducing the time he spends at that particular house.